solphoebus/solphoebus/README.md

 # Hi, I am Ronit :)

 I am a EEE major, pursuing engineering.
 I am also a full stack developer + designer, proficient in Business Analytics.
-My repos will come across as an amalgamation of my work as an EEE student + my personal projects and hackathons/case studies.
+My repos will come across as an cumulation of my work as an EEE student + my personal projects and hackathons/case studies.

 ### ‼ some of my projects:
 ☕︎ [My Website!]()